abdulrafay-webdev/Textbook/README.md

     *   From your Vercel dashboard, click on "Add New..." -> "Project".
     *   Under "Import Git Repository," select your `Textbook` repository from GitHub.

-3.  **Configure the Project:**
+3.  **Configure and Deploy:**
-    *   Vercel will automatically detect that you are deploying a Docusaurus project.
+    *   Vercel should automatically detect the monorepo setup from the `vercel.json` file.
-    *   The "Framework Preset" should be set to "Docusaurus".
-    *   The "Root Directory" should be set to `textbook`.
+    *   You should not need to change any settings.
     *   Click "Deploy".

-4.  **Backend Deployment (Optional):**
-    *   The FastAPI backend is not automatically deployed with the Docusaurus frontend.
-To deploy the backend, you would need to set up a separate Vercel project pointing to the `backend` directory, or use another hosting service.

-Vercel will build and deploy your Docusaurus site, and provide you with a live URL.
+Vercel will build and deploy both your Docusaurus site and the Python API, and provide you with a live URL.